jakqui/jakqui/README.md

-# Hola, soy [Tu Nombre] 👋
+# Hola, soy Jakqui Herrera 👋

-Bienvenido a mi perfil de GitHub.
-Soy un desarrollador Full Stack apasionado por las nuevas tecnologías.
+Welcome to my GitHub Profile.
+I'm a Full Stack Developer passionate about new technologies!

 ## 💻 Tecnologías que manejo:
 - Java